MicrosoftDocs/azure-docs/articles/search/tutorial-javascript-create-load-index.md

         --sku Standard
     ```

-## Bulk load the book catalog CSV into a new Search Index
+## Load the book catalog into an Index

 This tutorial uploads directly into the Search Index from the books.csv file.